YilinHHH/BMEN-E4000-DEEP-LEARNING-HeYu-Final-Project/README.md

 ### Classification of Invasive Ductal Carcinoma and Non-Invasive Ductal Carcinoma in Histopathology Section of Breast Cancer Using Convolutional Neural Network

-\title{Classification of Invasive Ductal Carcinoma and Non-Invasive Ductal Carcinoma in Histopathology Section of Breast Cancer Using Convolutional Neural Network\\
+$\title{Classification of Invasive Ductal Carcinoma and Non-Invasive Ductal Carcinoma in Histopathology Section of Breast Cancer Using Convolutional Neural Network\\
-}
+}$

 Members: